Mulperi/angular-handbook/README.md

 Angular router enables you to navigate between views.
 Router takes the URL and navigates to corresponding component.
 Routing can be integrated to the root module in a simple application or it can be taken to it's own routing module which is usually preferred.

+You can also route to a lazily loaded module that has it's own routing configurations.

 # Observable

+Reactive programming is handling asynchronous data streams which can emit many values over time.
+You can create a stream from almost anything.

+In Angular, HTTP-requests return an observable that can be subscribed and only then is the request actually made

+The selectors in ngrx/Store also return observables from the state tree.
+This way when your components subscribe to state changes, you can immediately see data change in the state reflecting to the component and the view.

 - RxJS - A JavaScript library for reactive programming using observables
 - Observable - A way to communicate between two parties: publisher and subscriber
-- Asynchronous, temporary or never ending stream which can emit many values over time
 - Operators - tools to modify the stream like combine or concatenate several data streams for example
-- In Angular, HTTP-requests return an observable that can be subscribed and only then is the request actually made

 Read more about RxJS and observables below.
 - RxJS Overview: https://rxjs-dev.firebaseapp.com/guide/overview
 - Observables: https://rxjs-dev.firebaseapp.com/guide/observable

 # Tools

+Getting an Angular app running is very easy.
+Install the following tools to start development.

+- Chrome & Redux Devtools extension
+- Node.js (& npm)
+- Angular CLI

 ## Node.js and npm

 Angular uses npm - "world's largest software registry" - for dependency management.
-First install Node.js.
+First install Node.js to get access to npm.

     http://nodejs.com/